Princess Sophia Duleep Singh

 Close Family Ties

 Sophia also maintained close ties with her siblings, living at the manor house, Old Buckenham Hall in Suffolk, near her brother, Prince Frederick, in 1896 rather than occupying Faraday House.
 Later in 1909 Prince Frederick rented the luxurious Blo Norton Hall in South Norfolk, and around the same time he bought the ‘Thatched Cottage' in Blo Norton for his sisters.
 Sophia also remained very close to her sister Catherine for the rest of her life.

 Society and Sophia

-As a wealthy young woman Sophia's circle of friends and acquaintances would have been wealthy and varied.
-She met such wellknown dignitaries as Mahatma Gandhi at the Westminster Palace Hotel and visited India to meet her relations.
+As a wealthy young woman, Sophia's circle of friends and acquaintances would have been rich and varied.
+She met such well known dignitaries as Mahatma Gandhi at the Westminster Palace Hotel and visited India to meet her relations.
 She was also a woman of her time; she was introduced to the Women's Social and Political Union (WSPU) in 1909 by Una Dugdale Duval, the debutante daughter of a naval officer.
 Una became famous for refusing to say ‘obey' in her marriage vows in 1912 when marrying Victor Duval, founder of the Men's Political Union for Women's Enfranchisement; this created a scandal.
-Inspired by such women Sophia's main interest became the promotion of women's rights.
+Inspired by such women, Sophia's main interest became the promotion of women's rights.